joomlatools/joomlatools-vagrant/README.md

     joomla site:create testsite

 The newly installed site will be available in the /testsite subfolder at http://joomla.dev/testsite after that.
 The files are located at /var/www/testsite.
+You can login into your fresh Joomla installation using these credentials: `admin` / `admin`.

 You can choose the Joomla version or the sample data to be installed: